I Traveled 3,600 Miles to Learn How to Age in Reverse

-Guerlain’s Abeille Royal Youth Watery Serum Oil Is My French-Girl Secret to Aging in Reverse
+Guerlain’s Abeille Royale Youth Watery Serum Oil Is My French-Girl Secret to Aging in Reverse

 Powered by bees that survived the Ice Age.

-It doesn’t take much persuading to convince me to go to Paris.
-Offer me a flaky croissant and a French Pharmacy haul with A313, and my bags are packed.
-So when Guerlain approached me in November with promises to reveal a hush-hush, first-of-its-kind product ideal for my chronically dry, starting-to-age skin, I was ready to travel 3,635 miles right then and there.
+It doesn’t take much persuasion to convince me to go to Paris.
+Entice me with a flaky croissant and a French Pharmacy haul with A313; my bags are packed.
+So when Guerlain came to me in November with promises to reveal a hush-hush first-of-its-kind product ideal for my chronically dry, starting-to-age skin, I was ready to travel 3,635 miles right then and there.

-A few days later, I was sworn to secrecy and introduced to what has been my holy-grail skincare product for the past two months: Guerlain’s Abeille Royal Youth Watery Serum Oil.
-Available today, the serum oil hybrid is a moisturizing, repairing, radiance-boosting treat.
-One drop strengthens the skin barrier, one hour of wear visibly plumps the skin by 124 percent, and one month of use boosts radiance by 60 percent and firmness by 53 percent.
+A few days later, I was sworn to secrecy and introduced to what has been my holy-grail skincare product for the past two months: Guerlain’s brand-spanking-new Abeille Royal Youth Watery Serum Oil.
+Available (and finally un-embargoed) today, the serum oil hybrid is a moisturizing, repairing, radiance-boosting treat.
+Case in point: one drop strengthens the skin barrier, one hour of wear visibly plumps the skin by 124 percent, and one month of use boosts radiance by 60 percent and firmness by 53 percent.

 When an incredible group of French scientists told me the above, they knew my overactive, science-nerd brain wasn’t prepared to take those stats at face value.
-So, we got into the nitty-gritty of how this miracle worker actually works.
+So, we got into the nitty-gritty of how this miracle worker actually, well, works.
 It boils down to the honey-fueled ingredient profile.

-For the first time ever, and unlike the brand’s Abeille Royale Youth Watery Oil, which launched in 2013, the Serum Oil leverages three types of extra-rich black bee honey: one harvested off the coast of Brittany is incredibly efficient at increasing skin renewal, one from the Connemara region in Ireland can improve skin’s moisture levels, and the final from Norway is efficient at boosting elastin, the skin’s snap-back quality.
+For the first-time ever, and unlike the brand’s Abeille Royale Youth Watery Oil, which launched in 2013, the Serum Oil leverages three different types of extra-rich black bee honey: one harvested off the coast of Brittany is incredibly efficient at increasing skin renewal, one from the Connemara region in Ireland can improve skin’s moisture levels, and the final from Norway is particularly efficient at boosting elastin, the skin’s snap-back quality.

-That in mind, the product will help skin that is starting to see signs of aging (like mine!) get ahead of the curve.
-“It’s important for young women between 25 to 35 because it’s moisturizing and also helps your skin repair quickly from damage like micro tears and lesions—it stops this vicious cycle of a broken skin barrier from going on,” Dr. Bonté explains.
+That in mind, the product will help skin that is starting to see signs of aging (hi! yes! me!) get ahead of the curve.
+“It’s important for young women between 25 to 35 because it’s moisturizing and also helps your skin repair quickly from damage like micro tears and lesions—it stops this vicious cycle of a broken skin barrier from going on,” adds Dr. Bonté.

 My skin has been all types of sideways the past few months (breakouts, dryness-induced fine lines, a lack of glow), so it didn’t take many words from Dr. Bonté's mouth before I officially added the Abielle Royal Youth Watery Serum Oil to my routine.
 I used it for the first time the second I got home from the Guerlain lab.